-A SecureFile can only be created in an automatic segment space management (ASSM) tablespace.
-The following parameter descriptions apply to the LOB storage paradigm using parameter SECUREFILE.

-See Also: Oracle Database SQL Language Reference, CREATE TABLE statement.
+A SecureFiles LOB can only be created in atablespace managed with Automatic Segment Space Management (ASSM).
+The following parameter descriptions apply to the LOB storage paradigm using the SECUREFILE parameter.
+See Oracle Database SQL Language Reference, CREATE TABLE statement, for further details.